 Clicking on the red Quit button shuts down the app.
-Doing so will disconnect you from any connection you had with the app, leaving your internet traffic exposed and unsecure, unless you have the Block when disconnected setting enabled.
+Doing so will disconnect you from any connection you had with the app, leaving your internet traffic exposed and unsecure, unless you have the Always require VPN setting enabled.

-With this setting enabled, the app will automatically connect to a server when it launches.
+With this setting enabled, the app will automatically connect to Mullvad VPN when it launches.

-Enable this setting in order to access other devices on the same network, such as printers and network attached storage (NAS).
+Enable this setting in order to access other devices on the same local network, such as printers and network attached storage (NAS).
 In many cases it's best to use the IP-address of the device when you connect to it.

 Control whether or not you want system notifications to be displayed.
 Critical notifications, such as when the app temporarily disconnects, will always be displayed.